Police: Woman driven into river by man she met on dating app

 PROVIDENCE, R.I.
-(WPRI) — Police are investigating after a woman was reportedly driven into the Seekonk River by someone she met on a dating app.
+(WPRI) — Police are investigating after a woman reported she had been driven into a Providence, Rhode Island, river by someone she met on a dating app.

-The incident happened at the Gano Park Boat Launch Sunday evening, according to a police report obtained by 12 News.
+According to a police report obtained by Nexstar’s WPRI, the incident happened at a boat launch along the Seekonk River Sunday evening.

-The woman told officers she was on a date with a man she’d met three months ago on the dating app “Plenty of Fish.”
+The woman told officers she had been on a date with a man she’d met three months ago on the dating app “Plenty of Fish.”

 Police said the man then accelerated and crashed the car into the water with both of them inside.

 The woman quickly opened the passenger side door and swam to shore, according to the police report.
-She then ran down the street and into a resident who called police.
+She then ran down the street and found a resident who called the police.

 Police said the woman wasn’t sure whether the man got out of the car because she was primarily focused on getting to safety.